 In normal operations it should not matter if LiveTraffic or RealTraffic starts first.
 Both should connect to each other.
 If LiveTraffic keeps reporting "Waiting for RealTraffic..." or "Connected passively..." over more than a minute try switching RealTraffic's Simulator in use to Spotter Mode and then back to LiveTraffic mode, or even restart the RealTraffic app.

-You can always check your connecitvity status in the Basic Settings:
+You can always check your connecitvity status on the Status/About page:

 RealTraffic is not activated as a channel.